smoeding/puppet-haveged/README.md

 ##### Parameters (all optional)

 * `buffer_size`: Configure the collection buffer size.
 The value must be a string with a numeric value.
 It is interpreted as size in KB.
-The default is '128'.
+Default: '128'

 * `data_cache_size`: Set the data cache size.
 The value must be string with a numeric value.
 It is interpreted as size in KB.
 The default is '16' or as determined by the CPUID.